 The cost of student accommodation in Adelaide will depend on location, accommodation type, facilities, etc.

 1. Student Housing

 In student housing, you get to enjoy a furnished home with your own bedroom.
-There are many amenities and facilities provided in this type of accommodation.
-Most of the accommodations are at a distance of 0.5 miles.
-While the ones outside of the city center are only 5.0 miles.
+There are many amenities and facilities provided by this type of accommodation.
+Most of the accommodations are at a distance of under 3 miles.
+While the ones outside of the city center are upto 20 miles.

 The cost of student housing will vary and depend upon your location, type of housing, and facilities.